 Located in an light-industry section near midtown Atlanta, this brewery has improved over recent years.
 Beers are now more varied and more interesting.
-The tasting room is comfortable.
+The tasting room is casual, thereís a patio out front, and visitors are often allowed to hang out in a area of the brewery itself.
 Open Wed-Sun. for the price of the (optional) tour, you get a pint glass and 4 beer tickets, used in accordance with Georgiaís 32oz law.
 Special beers offered every Wed. - UPDATE: new law allows purchase of beer to go 4-pk; 6 pk or growler

 Now this is a brewery to go to.
 I have said previously that most of the Georgia breweries are "cookie cutter" breweries, which they are.
 Atlanta brewing company doesnít aberrate from that at all, but they have a few things that make them better than Terrapin and Sweetwater.
 Much respect to Terrapin beers, but ABC provides a smaller venue for special Casks, and new brews i.e. generally, less people tend to show up for such events.
 The people here are generally, more engaging and conversational than the terse and indifferent employees at Terrapin and Sweetwater.
 They like beer here, even though on average it is considered mediocre.
 The prices are in line with the others, but they actually pour full pints here and generally donít keep track of how many you have had.
 This is a place where you could actually go and drink on a day-to-day basis, if they offered such conveniences.
 They generally have things on tap that are not bottled which is cool.
 Iíd have to say douche bags do come here, but in small amounts/droves.
 They also have cool events such as the tricycle races.
 They are very humble and understand that their local market are their biggest supports; something that Sweetwater and Terrapin have seem to forgotten.